aws/sagemaker-python-sdk/doc/api/training/smd_data_parallel_tensorflow.rst

-All put together, the following is an example TensorFlow2 training script you will have for distributed training with SDP.
+All put together, the following is an example TensorFlow2 training script you will have for distributed training with the library.

 .. code:: python

    import tensorflow as tf

-   # SDP: Import SDP TF API
+   # Import the library's TF API
    import smdistributed.dataparallel.tensorflow as sdp

-   # SDP: Initialize SDP
+   # Initialize the library
    sdp.init()

    gpus = tf.config.experimental.list_physical_devices('GPU')
    for gpu in gpus:
        tf.config.experimental.set_memory_growth(gpu, True)
    if gpus:
-       # SDP: Pin GPUs to a single SDP process
+       # Pin GPUs to a single process
        tf.config.experimental.set_visible_devices(gpus[sdp.local_rank()], 'GPU')

    # Prepare Dataset